Understanding the Data Expiration Policies

 When the platform sees a browser, it tries first to find a previous cookie ID to reuse.
 If an old cookie ID can be used, previous offline profile information is copied back to the cookie.

 Cookie deletion also affects when and how profiles are available for targeting.
 For example, Profile A is available for targeting from day 0 to day 70, the days on which the profile was created and when it expired.
 But the type of availability varies during this period.
-While the Oracle Data Cloud cookie for Profile A exists, the profile can be targeted by campaigns using both server data transfer (SDT) and pixel delivery methods.
-From day 50 (when the user deletes the cookie) to day 70, the profile can be targeted only by SDT campaigns.
-Pixel campaigns require the cookie to be seen on the client site so the pixel can fire in the container.
+While the Oracle Data Cloud cookie for Profile A exists, the profile can be included in audience deliveries that use either server data transfer (SDT) and pixel delivery methods.
+From day 50 (when the user deletes the cookie) to day 70, the profile can be delivered only by SDT.
+Pixel deliveries require the cookie to be seen on the client site so the pixel can fire in the container.
 Because the cookie has been deleted, the pixel can't fire.

-If the user had deleted all cookies (not just the Oracle Data Cloud cookie) on day 50, SDT campaigns would also not be possible.
-The cookies required to identify the user on the execution platforms would have been deleted, so the campaign could not execute.
+If the user had deleted all cookies (not just the Oracle Data Cloud cookie) on day 50, SDT delivery would also be impossible.
+The cookies required to identify the user on the execution platforms would have been deleted, so the delivery could not occur.

 To ensure that profiles represent targetable users, DMP does not create a user profile the first time it receives a tag call from a web browser.
 Because many initial tag calls are the only contact with a browser, creating profiles in this case is wasted effort.
 (The initial tag call is captured for reporting in the DMPand is included in the Site Hits Report.)